-Teams and Enterprise Organization Migration Guide
+Teams and Enterprise Migration Guide

-Simply follow the below steps to migrate data and users from your existing password manager:
+Secure migration of your Organization with Bitwarden is straightforward and secure.
+Simply follow the steps in this guide to migrate data and users from your existing password manager:

-- Export your data
+- Export your data.

-- Create and configure your Bitwarden Organization
+- Create and configure your Bitwarden Organization.

-- Import your data into Bitwarden
+- Import your data into Bitwarden.

-- Onboard your users and share
+- Onboard your users.

 If you need assistance during your migration, our Customer Success team is here to help!